 Fast Acting Insulin Types

-There are a number of fast acting insulin types that may be of assistance for very hard to control cats, or when ketones have developed and/or a cat has developed DKA.
-One of the fast acting insulin types is known as "NR", the proper name is Novo Rapide in Canada and Europe.
+There are a number of fast acting insulin types that may be of assistance for very hard to control cats, or when ketones have developed and/or a cat needs very aggressive insulin doses to prevent DKA.
+One of the fast acting insulin types which has been used on forum is known as "NR", the proper name is Novo Rapid in Canada and Europe.
 It is known as Novolog in the US.
-Because TR is an aggressive protocol, most cats on TR do not require fast acting insulin and therefore, we do not provide standard dosing recommendations for this insulin type.
+Because TR is an aggressive protocol, most cats on TR do not require fast acting insulin and therefore, we do not provide standard dosing recommendations for fast acting insulin because each case where it might be needed is individual.
 If you find yourself in the situation where fast acting insulin is required, please post on Talking TR asking for case-by-case assistance from a member experienced with fast acting insulin, and, you should ALWAYS confer with your vet on how they are best used, what to watch out for and whether or not fast acting insulin is even appropriate for your cat's specific situation.

 If you have any questions about any of the information provided in the Insulin and Starting Scales sticky, please post your questions on the Talking TR forum.